ParsaHejabi/MicroprocessorLab-ComputerAssignments/README.md

 ## About The Repo

-This repository has the homework given to the students in Shahid Beheshti University Microprocessor Lab in Fall 2020 term.
+This repository has the homework given to the students in Shahid Beheshti University Microprocessor Lab in the Fall 2020 term.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->